This is your ultimate guide to process documentation.

 Creating a Process Documentation Strategy

 Yes, we’ve all heard the old “fail to plan, plan to fail” quote, but that doesn’t make it any less accurate.
 Without a plan, you may create documentation that fails to lead to the result you want.
-First of all, you’ll want to start with the overview and consider:
+First, you’ll want to start with the overview and consider:

 What are your goals for working with process documentation?
 Note down any specific goals your processes should help your business achieve.